 - Korean family tree exercise: Free Printable by Habbi Habbi

 Check out more bilingual resources from Habbi Habbi

 We have lots more (fun stuff!) here at Habbi Habbi.
-You can explore our library of free bilingual printables or resource blog.
-And of course, we have our much loved magical Reading Wand, books, puzzles & flashcards.
+You can explore our free resources such as bilingual printables, resource blog, and audiobooks.
+Of course, we also have our much loved magical Reading Wand, bilingual books, puzzles & flashcards.
 Our tools are currently available in Spanish, Mandarin Chinese, French, Korean, and Hindi.